Olecko: History

 Since the 1540s, there was a hunting lodge on the Lega River, soon expanded into a castle, and a settlement, both called Olecko.
 Margrabowa was founded as a town by Albert, Duke of Prussia, a vassal of Poland, on January 1, 1560.
 The name was derived from the word Margrabia (Polish for Margrave), the duke's title as the margraviate of Brandenburg-Ansbach's prince, by adding the suffix "-owa", which is typical in Poland for place names derived from personal names and titles.
 The town's coat of arms still reflects the Brandenburg red eagle and the Hohenzollern black and white which go back to Duke Albert.
 The town's first wójt was Adam Wojdowski.
 Wojdowski brought Poles from Mazovia and Masuria to settle the town.
 Already in 1560, the new residents appointed a town council and municipal court and selected fellow Pole Stanisław Milewski as the first mayor.
 As of 1600, the population was exclusively Polish.
 The Poles referred to the town by its older Polish name Olecko.
 In 1616, the seat of the local starosts was definitively moved from Straduny to Olecko.

 The town remained under Polish suzerainty until 1657 when the Duchy of Prussia became independent.
 In 1701 it became part of the Kingdom of Prussia, and in 1871 part of German Empire.
+922 people died during the Great Northern War plague outbreak in 1710.
 In June 1807, Polish soldiers of General Józef Zajączek took Olecko, then left the town to be replaced by the 2nd Infantry Regiment of Jan Henryk Dąbrowski.
 Dąbrowski himself visited the town several times.
 It was believed that both the town and the Masuria region would eventually be part of the restored Polish state after the defeat of Prussia.
 In June 1812, the IV Cavalry Corps of the French Army with the Polish 4th Light Cavalry Division marched through the town towards Moscow.
 Between 1818 and 1945, Marggrabowa became the seat of Oletzko County (German: Kreis Oletzko) in the province of East Prussia.